frankyeh/UNet-Studio-Website/doc/gui_cx.md

 2. Add in all FIB files and specify the output file name.
 This dialog outputs two fib files, one without and one with the averaged ODFs.
 The one without the ODFs can be used as the template for creating a connectometry database.

+# Step C2a: Modify a Connecometry Database (Optional)

+After creating the database file, you can still check the alignment of the database or add/remove subjects to/from the database using [**Step C2a**:**Modify a Connecometry Database**]. ***A quick visual checking on the database is highly recommended.***

+If you are going to study the change in a longitudinal study, use [**Step C2a**:**Modify a Connecometry Database**] to calculate the difference between baseline scan and follow-up scan for each subject (e.g. base of s#1, follow-up of #1, base of s#2, followup of s#2...etc.) and save a new database.

 **Additional processing for longitudinal studies**